-The Azuaje ravine is located in the north of Gran Canaria and is the geographical border of the municipalities of Firgas (70%) and Moya (30%).
-Azuaje has a good flow of water throughout the year.
-That is why it has incredible biological wealth.
-This makes it one of the greenest and, therefore, most beautiful ravines on the island.
+The Azuaje ravine is located in the north of Gran Canaria and forms the geographical border of the municipalities of Firgas (70%) and Moya (30%).
+The Azuaje Special Nature Reserve has a good flow of water throughout the year.
+Thanks to this, its biological wealth is incredible and makes it one of the greenest and, therefore, most beautiful ravines on the island.
 Without a doubt, this is one of the hiking trails in Gran Canaria that cannot be missing from your list.

 The name of Azuaje comes from the last name of Francisco Azuaje, a former alderman, a sugar industrialist in the Guadalupe ravine.
 Below we will give you more details about the Azuaje ravine and we will share with you a circular hiking route so you can discover it on your own.